Links on Android Authority may earn us a commission. Learn more.

 Obviously, you can pick and choose any of the shots you’d want to try, regardless of where you might be at the time.
 But the fact that it auto-organizes the suggestions for you based on location is pretty cool.
 I tried this out in a park and, sure enough, the first shots it suggested to me were related to parks and greenery.

 As I said, this won’t replace Story Mode and isn’t as useful for people who just want a quick-and-easy way to create social media content.
 But for those folks who are budding filmmakers or want to start leaving Story Mode behind to craft their own edits, this is a very useful tool.

 - Battery life: I found battery life to be in line with DJI’s claims, which is about six hours.
 You can check how much battery life you have left at any time within the Mimo app.
 However, the three LED dots on the front of the gimbal will also give you an estimate of how your battery is doing without needing to check the app.

 - Charging: It takes about 90 minutes to charge the DJI OM 5.
 It uses USB-C connections and comes with a cable, but does not come with a wall adapter.

 - Video quality: Within the Mimo app, you can choose your video quality.
 If your phone supports it, you can go as high as a 4K resolution.
-However, whether you go 4K, 1080p, or 720p, you can only shoot at 30fps.
+However, whether you go 4K, 1080p, or 720p, you can only shoot at 30fps on Android.
 Hopefully, DJI brings 24fps, 60fps, and more other options here.

 - Native camera app: In the promotional materials DJI gave us, it said you can use the gimbal with your phone’s native camera app.
 This would allow you to bypass DJI Mimo and use the app that comes with your phone.
 However, this did not work during our testing and would appear to be an iPhone-only feature.
 DJI said it would get back to us about whether this will be fixed in the future.